Jim Donovan (sportscaster)

-James Francis Donovan III (born July 17, 1956) is an American radio and television personality who serves as sports director and news anchor for WKYC channel 3 (NBC) in Cleveland, Ohio, and has been the radio voice of the Cleveland Browns Radio Network since 1999.
+James Francis Donovan III (July 17, 1956 – October 26, 2024) was an American radio and television personality who served as sports director and news anchor for WKYC channel 3 (NBC) in Cleveland, Ohio, and was the radio voice of the Cleveland Browns Radio Network from 1999 to 2023.

 Early life and career beginnings

-Donovan was born in Boston, Massachusetts.
-He is a 1978 graduate of Boston University and began his career as a sports director for WJON radio in St. Cloud, Minnesota.
+Donovan was born in Boston, Massachusetts, growing up there as a fan of Boston-area sports teams.
+He was a 1978 graduate of Boston University, where he worked at the university radio station with Howard Stern.
+He subsequently began his career as a sports director for WJON radio in St. Cloud, Minnesota.
 From Minnesota, he moved to Vermont, providing play-by-play basketball and hockey coverage for the Satellite News Channel in Burlington, Vermont.
 He also did play-by-play and sports anchoring at WVMT radio and WEZF-TV.

 He also served for one season as play-by-play announcer for the Vermont Reds, a Cincinnati Reds minor league baseball team (which coincidentally is now the Akron RubberDucks, a Cleveland Guardians minor league team).

-WKYC and SportsTime Ohio
+WKYC

 Following the death of WKYC weeknight sports anchor Jim Graner in 1976, the Channel 3 sports director job became something of a "revolving door," as at least six replacements (among them Don Schroeder, Tom Ryther, Joe Pelligrino, Jim Mueller and Wayland Boot) came and went over the next decade – this was until Donovan, who had joined the station in 1985 as weekend sports anchor, finally took over in 1986.
-He has held the post ever since.

-In 2006, channel 3 and SportsTime Ohio - now known as Bally Sports Great Lakes (BSGL) - acquired the local TV rights to the Cleveland Browns.
-So in addition to his duties on WKYC, Donovan also hosts several Browns themed programs on BSGL.
+He was also involved in news programming, Cleveland Browns pre- and post-game shows, and a weekly show during Browns seasons with Doug Dieken, Sam Rutigliano, and Tony Grossi called "The Point After".
+On January 16, 2012, Donovan expanded his duties at WKYC as he became the anchor of channel 3's 7 p.m. newscast.
+He continued in his role as sports anchor at 6 and 11p.m.
+He held the posts until his retirement in 2024.

 Play-by-play

-On the national level Donovan had called play-by-play for NBC Sports' NFL coverage from 1987 to 1997.
+On the national level Donovan called play-by-play for NBC Sports' NFL coverage from 1987 to 1997.
 He also handled swimming and soccer play-by-play in the 1992 and 1996 Summer Olympics for NBC, and World Cup Soccer in 1994.

-In 1999, when the Cleveland Browns returned to the NFL, Donovan was named as radio play-by-play voice of the team.

-After WKYC acquired the local, over-the-air television rights to the Cleveland Indians, Donovan served as play-by-play announcer from 2006–2008.
+In 1999, when the Cleveland Browns returned to the NFL, Donovan was named as radio play-by-play voice of the team and served in that role until 2024.
+After WKYC acquired the local, over-the-air television rights to the Cleveland Indians, Donovan served as play-by-play announcer from 2006 to 2008.